thaddeuskkr/Kiko/README.md

-# Ethereal
+# Kiko
-Ethereal Discord Bot - A reliable, user-friendly, free to use bot.
+Kiko (previously Ethereal) - A reliable, user-friendly, free to use bot.
 Modern, has many features, and regularly maintained.

 ### Features
 - Reliable music system